Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Trading under Collateralization and Close-Out Netting

 Collateralization means the right of recourse to some asset of value that can be sold or the value of which can be applied as a guarantee in the event of default on the transaction.
 Close-out netting rules apply when a default occurs, and force multiple obligations towards a counterparty to be consolidated into a single net obligation before recovery is applied.

-Here, we briefly describe these tools to analyze the margining costs required by the collateral posting, and to integrate their price within our subsequent funding costs model, leading eventually to calculation of the Bilateral Collateralized Counterparty Valuation Adjusted (CBVA) price ${\bar V}_t(C)$.
+Here, we briefly describe these tools to analyze the margining costs required by the collateral posting, and to integrate their price within our subsequent funding costs model, leading eventually to calculation of the Collateral-includive (credit and debit) Bilateral Valuation Adjusted (CBVA) price ${\bar V}_t(C)$.
+We address the reader to \cite{BrigoCapponiPallaviciniPapatheodorou} for more details or to \cite{BrigoMoriniPallavicini2012} for a complete discussion.